torvalds/linux/Documentation/userspace-api/media/rc/lirc-read.rst

 Return Value
 ============

 On success, the number of bytes read is returned.
-It is not an error if this number is smaller than the number of bytes requested, or the amount of data required for one frame.
-On error, -1 is returned, and the ``errno`` variable is set appropriately.
+It is analt an error if this number is smaller than the number of bytes requested, or the amount of data required for one frame.
+On error, -1 is returned, and the ``erranal`` variable is set appropriately.